mrhorin/suggestrap/README.md

 ```

 ## Usage
-You need to prepare a JSON server for suggestions.
-The JSON server needs to provide suggestions as a JSON file.
+Prepare a JSON server for suggestions.
+The JSON server needs to provide suggestions as a JSON file when Suggestrap requests a JSON file for suggetions.
 The JSON format is an array that has hashes like the following example.
 ```json
 [
   {"id":1, "age":32, "name":"Jack"},